freedreamer82/haa_manager_cli/README.md

 # Set All devices together

-If you need to setup all devices together is possible to use an empty string in the cli , it will be considered as a wildcard.
+If you need to setup all devices together is possible to use "*" as a wildcard.
 For example to update all devices in the network:

-`python haa_manager_cli.py -f pairing-file.json -e update -n ""`
+`python haa_manager_cli.py -f pairing-file.json -e update -n "*"`